-Lent is the six-week period of Catholic fasting from Ash Wednesday to Easter.
-This self-denial allows the faithful the chance to absolve sins for the previous year.
-The forty days mirror the span of time the Messiah spend in the desert before He succumbed to the temptations not of Satan, but his own mortal flesh.
+Lent is the six-week period of Catholic fasting from Ash Wednesday to Easter, allowing the faithful the chance to atone for the previous year's sins by mirroring the span of time the Messiah spend in the desert before He succumbed to the temptations not of Satan, but his own mortal flesh.

->

-> While I'm a full-blown atheist, this last Ash Wednesday I decided to give up beer for Lent.
+While I'm a full-blown atheist, this last Ash Wednesday I decided to give up beer for Lent.

 "No beer?"
 Uncle Drunkey asked at the 169.
 "Why?"

 "Just to see if I can do it?"
 I haven't given up anything in years.

 "Not to mention cider," added Dakota, the lead singer of Wicked Womb, from behind the bar.